Pope set for historic apology for school abuses in Canada | Law-Order

 Thousands of Indigenous people converged on Monday on the small Alberta prairie community of Maskwacis to hear a long-awaited apology from Pope Francis for generations of abuse and cultural suppression at Catholic residential schools across Canada.

-At the welcome ceremony, Francis kissed the hand of a survivor of the residential school, Elder Alma Desjarlais of the Frog Lake First Nations, a gesture of humility and deference that has used in the past when meeting with Holocaust survivors.
+At the welcome ceremony, Francis kissed the hand of a survivor of a residential school, Elder Alma Desjarlais of the Frog Lake First Nations, a gesture of humility and deference that has he used in the past when meeting with Holocaust survivors.

-The pope spent the rest of Sunday resting at a seminary in Edmonton, the capital of Alberta.

 The Canadian government has admitted that physical and sexual abuse were rampant in the government-funded Christian schools that operated from the 19th century to the 1970s.